The UK’s humanitarian response to COVID-19

 • To what extent did the UK government support consultation with affected populations and seek to address community priorities in the design of its response?

-• To what extent did the response reflect relevant principles from the Grand Bargain15 and the Triple Nexus16?
+• To what extent did the response reflect relevant principles from the Grand Bargain and the triple nexus?

 |2.
 Coherence: To what extent has the UK supported a coherent humanitarian response to COVID-19?||• To what extent did UK participation in joint mechanisms, advocacy and influencing work with multilaterals, other donors and partner country governments support a coherent and coordinated humanitarian response to the pandemic?